This week, the theme is ELA worksheets. After all, who can have too many of those?

 This sheet can be added to their grammar and/or writing notebook as a reference tool when they are editing writing samples.

 I hope that you can find a way to use this in your classroom.
-Don't forget to check out the other excellent worksheets available on The Teaching Tribune
+Don't forget to check out the other excellent worksheets available on The Teaching Tribune.

 Have a wonderful Wednesday!